Doug (TV series): Streaming

-Currently, all of the original run episodes, including the two that are missing from the season 4 DVD since its Paramount+ removal in December 2024, are available from video on demand services such as iTunes Store, PlayStation Network, and Amazon Prime Video, while the Disney run episodes and Doug's 1st Movie are on Disney+.
+Currently, all of the original Nickelodeon episodes, including the two that are missing from the season 4 DVD since its Paramount+ removal in December 2024, are available on video on demand services such as iTunes Store, PlayStation Network, and Amazon Prime Video, while the Disney episodes and Doug's 1st Movie are on Disney+.

 Broadcast

-Reruns of the Nickelodeon series aired on Noggin until 2002, Nicktoons until 2007, and on TeenNick's NickRewind block from 2011 to 2021.
-Reruns also air on Pluto TV's "90s Kids" channel as of October 2023.
+Reruns of the Nickelodeon episodes aired on Noggin until 2002, Nicktoons until 2007, and on TeenNick's NickRewind block from 2011 to 2021.
+Currently, they air on Pluto TV's "90s Kids" channel as of October 2023.

-The Disney series aired reruns on UPN’s Disney's One Too until 2000, Disney Channel until 2002, and on Toon Disney until 2004.
+Reruns of the Disney episodes aired on UPN’s Disney's One Too until 2000, Disney Channel until 2002, and on Toon Disney until 2004.

 Reception

 The series premiered alongside Rugrats and The Ren & Stimpy Show on August 11, 1991, being scheduled first among the three series.
 The show was not as immediately popular as its counterparts, and Jinkins lamented to Coffey this fact.
 "Ren and Stimpy is getting so much attention because of [the show's creator] John Kricfalusi.
 I feel like the squeaky wheel gets the grease".
 Nickelodeon was largely attempting to push the limits of children's programming, while Doug was a much gentler, quiet show.
-While the original Nickelodeon series received mostly positive reviews, the Disney series received a more mixed reception, and was considered to be inferior by fans of the earlier seasons.
+While the original Nickelodeon episodes received mostly positive reviews, the Disney episodes received a more mixed reception, and were considered to be inferior by fans of the Nickelodeon episodes.

 Ratings

 The new Nicktoons block on Nickelodeon raised the network's ratings instantly.
 Doug constantly achieved over 2.0 in the network's most desirable demographics.

-When the show moved to ABC in 1997, Doug became the most popular program on ABC's Saturday morning lineup, attracting the highest ratings of any cartoon on the network.
+When the show moved to ABC in 1996, Doug became the most popular program on ABC's Saturday morning lineup, attracting the highest ratings of any cartoon on the network.
 Its high-rated second season on the network contributed to its position as the number one network in Saturday morning ratings.

-The Disney episodes later reran in broadcast syndication and on the Disney's One Too block on UPN.